rocket-pool/RPIPs/RPIPs/RPIP-53.md

 ## Reference Implementation

-I've implemented v10 into a Smart Node branch [here](https://github.com/rocket-pool/smartnode/tree/rewards_v10).
+v10 has been implemented into a Smart Node branch [here](https://github.com/rocket-pool/smartnode/tree/rewards_v10).
 For comparison, here are the differences between v8 and v10:

 - [For the vanilla (non-rolling) generator](../assets/rpip-53/v8-v10-vanilla-diff.html)
 - [For the rolling record generator](../assets/rpip-53/v8-v10-rolling-diff.html)